Skip to content

 """Reset simulation state to initial conditions.

-simulation state: dual variables, counters, cached matrices.
+clear all simulation state: dual variables, counters, cached

 Abstract so every implementation explicitly enumerates its state.